-Permission for a student to bring a motor vehicle on school property is hereby conditioned on written consent by the student driver, the owner of the motor vehicle and the parent or guardian of the student to allow search of that motor vehicle by a school administrator with reasonable suspicion to believe that the search will produce evidence of a violation of law, or a school rule, or a condition that endangers the safety or health of the student driver or others.
+Permission for a student to bring a motor vehicle on school property is hereby conditioned on written consent through registration by the student driver, the owner of the motor vehicle and the parent or guardian of the student to allow search of that motor vehicle by a school administrator with reasonable suspicion to believe that the search will produce evidence of a violation of law, or a school rule, or a condition that endangers the safety or health of the student driver or others.
 The student shall have no expectation of privacy in any vehicle parked on school property.

-Refusal by the student, parent or guardian, or the motor vehicle owner to provide or allow access to a motor vehicle on school premises at the time of a request to search the motor vehicle shall be cause for termination without further hearing of the privilege of bringing a motor vehicle onto school premises.
+Refusal to provide or allow access to a motor vehicle on school premises at the time of a request to search the motor vehicle shall be cause for termination without further hearing of the privilege of bringing a motor vehicle onto school premises.

-A. LAW ENFORCEMENT AGENCIES
+LAW ENFORCEMENT AGENCIES